MoscaDotTo/Winapp2/README.md

 A database of extended cleaning routines for popular Windows PC based maintenance software.

 Winapp2 comes in 3 different versions.
 The first version is Winapp2 itself, which is specifically for CCleaner users.
-It is optimized to remove Winapp2 entries that are already included in CCleaner by default.
-The second version is the same, except it contains all the removed entries that were removed due to being added in CCleaner.
+It is optimized by removed Winapp2 entries, that are already included in CCleaner by default.
+The second version is the same, except it contains all the removed entries, that were removed, because they were added in CCleaner.
 This are for non-CCleaner users.
 The 3rd version is Winapp3, a much more advanced version that contains dangerous entries that could damage software or even nuke your system.
 Use this file with extreme cautious.

 We also have a tool specifically for these files, which is called Winapp2ool.
 This tool allows you to combine custom.ini files, detect errors in Winapp2, and trim your file to remove unneeded entries.